alexanderepping/apfelxx_photon_mod/testModifiedApfel/README.md

 ## EvolutionFlavors.cc
 Derivative of Evolution.cc.
 It can output the values for mutliple different particles/flavors at multiple energies.The program outputs the data to the terminal and also to a file in plottingPython/ where it can be read by the plotting program.
 These programs can be executed by the bashFiles/run_EvolutionFlavors.cc program.

-## EvolutionStructureFunctions.cc
+## StructureFunctions.cc
-Derivative of Evolution.cc.
 It evolves some given LHAPDFSet and then outputs it to the fitting directory in the myLHAPDF/share/ directory in the LHAPDF format.
-The program has no terminal output.
-For executing this program, see description of StructureFunctions.cc below.

-## StructureFunctions.cc
-Calculates the Structure Functions of two given LHAPDFSets.
-The second LHAPDFSet is the evolved version of the first.
-It was evolved using EvolutionStructureFunctions.cc.
-Therefore the EvolutionStructureFunctions program should run before and evolve the first LHAPDFSet and save it in a LHAPDF format.
+With the evolved and the not-evolved PDFs it calculates the Structure Functions.
 The program outputs the data to the terminal and also to a file in plottingPython/ where it can be read by the plotting program.
 These programs can be executed by the bashFiles/run_StructureFunctions.cc program.